hmcts/ccd-definition-processor/README.md

 _options:_

 * -o    file path of the XLSX file to write
-* -i    (optional) file path to the template XLSX file; if this is not specified then the embedded template file is used instead
+* -i    file path to the XLSX for use with xlsx2jsonS
 * -D    (optional) path to the sheets folder; if no folder is specified the the current working directory is used

 _[\<sheet name\> ...]:_